NSU-SU21-CSE486-1/1811386_SU21_CSE486_1/Theory/Quiz/Quiz02/README.md

-#Sample Readme.md to create folder structure
+Sample file for creating folder structure

+Copy project version 01, rename and work in this place.